natansevero/100-days-of-code-r1/README.md

 ### R1D11

-I watched the second video of the workshop Fullstack Angular e Spring by Algaworks
+I watched the second video of the workshop Fullstack Angular and Spring by Algaworks